Industrial Mentorship Program

 Build connections

-Joint digital events with mentees and mentors as well as interesting speakers will frame the program and provide excellent opportunities to build strong and sustainable networks.
+Joint digital events and networking sessions with mentees and mentors as well as interesting speakers will frame the programme and provide excellent opportunities to build strong and sustainable networks.

 Training